 Sure, ANYBODY can become one.
-But if you want to be a GOOD one who attracts consistent, high-paying clients, you need to possess the following skills.
+But if you want to be a GOOD one who attracts consistent, high-paying clients, you need to possess the following skills (or learn them pronto).

 What is a freelance writer without research skills?
 Well, I’ll tell you – someone who’s unable to strengthen their ideas or add another dimension to their writing through hard facts alongside the viewpoints of others.

 As a result, your writing would most likely be dated, lack important details and be heavily biased.
 And you might only be able to sell an article for £10.
 Not cool.

 If you can’t write a page in Word without the red squiggly line popping up here, there and everywhere – then I’d be seriously worried about trying to make a go of this whole freelance writing thing.